 Base land value

-The base land value is the value attributable to the un-subdivided land immediately before any infrastructure is in place, taking into account the unit entitlement ratio (UER).
+The base land value is the value attributable to the un-subdivided land immediately before any infrastructure is in place, taking into account the unit entitlement ratio.

-The UER is the apportionment of a lot compared to the total land being subdivided.
+The unit entitlement ratio is the apportionment of a lot compared to the total land being subdivided.

-For example, where a $1 million block of land or shell of a building to be refurbished is divided into 10 equal lots, each lot would have a UER of 1/10, and each lot would have a base value of $100,000.
-If there is no subdivision, the UER is 100 per cent.
+For example, where a $1 million block of land or shell of a building to be refurbished is divided into 10 equal lots, each lot would have a unit entitlement ratio of 1:10, and each lot would have a base value of $100,000.
+If there is no subdivision, the unit entitlement ratio is 100 per cent.

 Off-the-plan land value